 Editor’s Note: It is FFS how the UE identify the different KECS for different services.

-7. The UE sends an Application Registration Request with a MAC-IECS and a GPSI to the ECS.
+4. The UE sends an Application Registration Request with a MAC-IECS , GUAMI and a GPSI to the ECS.
 The MAC-IECS is computed in a similar way as e.g. the SoR-MAC-IAUSF as defined in Annex A.17 of TS 33.501 [7].
 The MAC-IECS is based on the payload of the Application Registration Request, which form the input Application Registration Request Data, a counter of the ECS messages CounterECS, and the key KECS to the KDF.
 The MAC-IECS is identified with the 128 least significant bits of the output of the KDF.
 The UE monotonically increment CounterECS for each additional calculated MAC-IECS.
+GUAMI is provided by the ME (from the allocated GUTI) to the EEC along with the KECS.

 NOTE 3: This solution requires that the GPSI, which currently is an optional input parameter, is sent in the EEC registration request.

+Editor’s Note: It's FFS when the UE does not have GPSI.

+Editor’s Note: Privacy issue of using GUAMI in the user plane is FFS.

-8. The UE is not authenticated at the ECS and the ECS sends a Key Request including the Application Registration Request with the MAC-IECS to the NEF, which is selected based on GPSI.
+5. The UE is not authenticated at the ECS and the ECS sends a Key Request including the entire Application Registration Request to the NEF, which is selected based on GPSI.
 The NEF selection is specified in TS 23.502 and the ECS may determine the IP address(es)/port(s) of the NEF by performing a DNS query using the GPSI, or by using a locally configured NEF identifier/address.

 Editor's note: A new network entity to handle the EC service requests to the serving AMF is FFS.

-Editor's note: How to assure that the NEF selected by the ECS is the same NEF selected by the AMF is FFS

-9. The NEF authorizes the request from the ECS and identifies the AMF ID based on the GPSI.
+6. The NEF authorizes the request from the ECS and identifies the AMF based on the GUAMI.
 The NEF stores the contact of the ECS (e.g. IP address, source NAI of the ECS etc.) with the GPSI in order to route the answer from the AMF back to the ECS.

-10. The NEF forwards the Key Request including the Application Registration Request with the MAC-IECS as well as the GPSI to the AMF.
+7. The NEF forwards the Key Request including the entire Application Registration Request to the AMF.

+Editor's note: How to assure that the AMF selected by the NEF is the same AMF selected by the gNB/N3IWF is FFS.

-11. The AMF verifies the MAC-IECS of the Application Registration Request, i.e. it computes with the key KECS the MAC-I over the Application Registration Request payload in the similar way as the UE and compares the result with the MAC-IECS included in message.
+8. The AMF verifies the MAC-IECS of the Application Registration Request, i.e. it computes with the key KECS the MAC-I over the Application Registration Request payload in the similar way as the UE and compares the result with the MAC-IECS included in message.
 If both are identical, the message can be authenticated to be sent by the UE, and the AMF monotonically increments CounterECS.